dylanljones/pyrekordbox/README.md

     content = song.Content
     print(content.Title, content.Artist.Name)
 ````
-Changing entries of the database is not yet supported.
-Writing to the database without
+Adding new rows to the tables of the database is not supported since it is not yet known
-knowing how Rekordbox generates the UUID/ID's for the DB entries could corrupt the
+how Rekordbox generates the UUID/ID's.
+Using wrong values nor new database entries
-libary.
+could corrupt the library.
 This feature will be added after some testing.
+Changing existing entries like the title, artist or file path of a track in the database
+should work as expected.

 ## 💡 File formats